With over 20 years in private practice Michael has developed an extensive experience in litigation with a particular emphasis on criminal defence.

 In his spare time Michael volunteers at a community football club and sports hub providing sporting opportunities for children from all backgrounds in the south side of Glasgow.
 He has been instrumental in the club recently being awarded an SFA Quality Mark.

-Brian has around ten years’ experience in Civil, Family, Divorce, Children’s, Criminal and Mental Health Law and currently specialises in Family Law and crime.
+Brian is a Solicitor Advocate with rights of audience in the High Court and the Judicial Committee of the Privy Council.
+He has over ten years experience in litigation and currently specialises in Family Law and crime.
 Brian has an interest in dealing with all areas of family law, including divorce, contact, residence disputes and children’s hearings.

-Brian regularly conducts child welfare hearings, proofs, and social work referrals at sheriff courts throughout Scotland and recently took part in the first ever virtual family proof in a Scottish Sheriff Court.
-He has extensive criminal law experience and has represented numerous people in summary and solemn trials.
+Brian regularly conducts child welfare hearings, proofs, and social work referrals at sheriff courts throughout Scotland and took part in the first ever virtual family proof in a Scottish Sheriff Court.
+He has extensive criminal law experience and has represented countless people in summary and solemn trials across Scotland.

 Outside the office, he is a member of the Glasgow and West of Scotland branch of the Scottish Association for the Study of Offending.
 This involves organising training and events for lawyers, social workers, police officers and other professionals.